 A VPN is essentially a tunnel that protects against the surveillance and blocking of your internet traffic from hackers on your network, your network administrator, your ISP, and anyone they might share data with.
-In a large organization - like a parliament - "business" or "corporate" VPNs are often used to help to protect the integrity of access to internal systems and applications (such as those used for remote voting) as well.
-Whether using a personal VPN or one designed for business purposes, the concept of protecting your internet traffic against snooping works generally the same, and it remains essential to continue using HTTPS (even with the VPN in place.)
-It is also critical to ensure that you trust the VPN that your parliament uses.
+It is still essential to use HTTPS and to ensure that you trust the VPN that your organization uses.
 Here is an example of what browsing with a VPN looks like: